liblit/demangle-mode/README.md

 ### Customization

-Explore the `demangle-mode` customization group for configurable options that affect this mode’s behavior: `M-x customize-group RET demangle-mode RET`.
-You can choose between two styles of showing mangled/demangled symbols:
+Explore the `demangle` customization group for configurable options that affect this mode’s behavior: `M-x customize-group RET demangle RET`.
+You can choose between two styles of showing mangled/demangled
+symbols:

 - show the demangled symbol (read-only) on screen, with the original mangled symbol available as a help message or tooltip; or